honglu2875/hironaka/README.md

 Using de Jong's deep ideas, simple proofs of Hironaka's theorem have been discovered by de Jong and Abramovich and by Bogomolov and Pantev.

+The latest big progress in approaching a simple resolution algorithm was achieved by Abramovich-Tempkin-Vlodarczyk and independenty by McQuillen, who came up with a simple stacky presentation using weighted blow-ups.

 # What is Hironaka's polyhedral game

+In the literature, there appear at least 11 proofs for Hironaka's celebrated theorem on the resolution of singularities of varieties of arbitrary dimension defined over fields of characteristic zero.
+These proofs associate invariants to singularities, and show that certain type of blow-ups improve the invariant.

+We can interpret resolution as a game between two players.
+Player A attempts to improve the singularities.
+Player B is some malevolent adversary who tries to keep the singularities alive as long as possible.
+The first player chooses the centres of the blowups, the second provides new order functions after each blowup.

 ## Monomial ideals